Carlos Alvarado Lang: Biography

 Carlos Alvarado Lang was born January 14, 1905, in La Piedad de Cabadas, Michoacán, Mexico.
-When he was age 14, he began his studies in the National School of Fine Arts (Escuela Nacional de Artes Plásticas de la Universidad Nacional autónomae México).
+When he was age 14, he began his studies in the National School of Fine Arts (Escuela Nacional de Artes Plásticas de la Universidad Nacional autónoma de México).

 Alvarado Lang studied printmaking under engraver Emiliano Valadéz at the Academy of San Carlos (Spanish: Academia de San Carlos, also Escuela Nacional de San Carlos) in Mexico City.
 In 1929, he followed Emiliano Valadéz on his chair.
 After the coursework offer at the Academy of San Carlos was expanded in 1930, he got the chair of metal engraving.
 From 1942 to 1949 he was director of the Academy of San Carlos.
 He had many notable students, including Lola Cueto.

 Posthumously his works were exhibited at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" (1963); in the Museo de Arte Moderno (1971); the museum of the Palacio de Bellas Artes (1981); and in further notable institutions.